GroooveBob/DASBOB/README.md

-also two jumpers on the board to make the buzzer work
+also put two jumpers on the board to make the buzzer work

 Rev 1 first prototype